 Eastbound Loop Destination Routing

-Passengers who want to go to Grange Hill, Chigwell and Roding Valley will usually find that it is better to catch a train via Snaresbrook and change trains at Woodford.
+Passengers who want to go to Grange Hill, Chigwell and Roding Valley will usually find that it is better to catch a train that travels via Snaresbrook and (if necessary) change trains at Woodford.
 It is also possible to travel on a Woodford via Hainault train but the journey will take longer.

 Sometimes trains also end their journeys at Leytonstone.
 Usually this is in a platform that is normally used by westbound trains so to avoid having to walk to one end of the platform and using two stairways to reach the eastbound platform, passengers will usually find it more convenient to wait for the next eastbound train at Leyton.

 citytransportinfo is also here: